yambakshi/backup-system/README.md

    ```

 ### 2. Requirements
-1. Before installing the requirements, make sure that the virtual environment is activated (notice the `(env)` in the beginning):
+1. Before installing the requirements, make sure that the `env` virtual environment is activated (notice the `(env)` in the beginning):
    ```
    (env) PS D:\Yam Bakshi\Careers\Hi-Tech\Portfolio\Python\Backup System >
    ```